oslabs-beta/deKaf/README.md

 6. Once all the data has been enter, click **_View Metrics_**

 ### Our Metrics:
-After entering the information you will be taken to our metrics overview page.
+After entering the information you will be taken to our metrics overview page where live data will be rendered.
 Here we have seperated the metrics into four categories.

-***Topic Data***:
+***Topic Data:***
+Once topic tab is clicked you will see the following data:
+- Topic Names
+- Partitions in each topic
+- Quantity of messages within each partition

+***Messages:***
+Once the messages tab is clicked you will see the following data:
+- Latest message sent to the specified topic
+- Partition the message was sent to
+- Total messages within that consumer

+***Consumer:***
-Once clicked on the topic tab you will be able to see the following data.
+Once the consumer tab is clicked you will see the following data:
+-

 % Focal Techs incorporated %